-The following table sets forth the vessels utilized in Clearwater's harvesting operations, which include ten factory vessels and its other vessels.
+The following table sets forth the vessels utilized in Clearwater's operations, which include 8 factory vessels used in its sea scallop, Argentine scallop, clam and coldwater shrimp fisheries.
+This excludes a non-factory vessel used in the offshore lobster industry.

-Vessel Principal Products Atlantic Leader (1) , Atlantic Guardian (2) , Atlantic Protector, Atlantic Preserver, Cachalot (3) , Chockle Cap (3) , Freedom 99 (3) sea scallops Randell Dominaux lobster Atlantic Surf I (4) , Atlantic Surf III (4) Argentine scallops Ocean Concord, Arctic Endurance Arctic surf clams Atlantic Enterprise (5), Ocean Prawns(5) coldwater shrimp Tenacity NA, research vessel
+Vessel Principal Products Atlantic Protector, Atlantic Preserver sea scallops Capesante (3) , Atlantic Surf III (3) Argentine scallops Ocean Concord, Arctic Endurance, Belle Carnell (4) Clams Atlantic Enterprise (5), Ocean Prawns(5) coldwater shrimp Fundy Leader (4) NA, research vessel

-Notes
+Notes:

-- (1) In the process of being converted in 2014.
-The new name will be "Capesante". - (2) Idle - (3) Owned by a joint venture in which Clearwater has a 50% interest. - (4) Owned by a subsidiary in which Clearwater has an 80% interest.

-(5) Owned by a joint venture partnership in which Clearwater has a 53.66% interest.
+- (1) This list excludes three non-factory vessels owned by a joint venture in which Clearwater has a 50% interest. - (2) The Atlantic Guardian, a vessel previously used in its sea scallop operations is currently inactive due to the harvesting performance of the Atlantic Protector and the Atlantic Preserver. - (3) Owned by a subsidiary in which Clearwater has an 80% interest. - (4) Currently being converted.
+Belle Carnell expected to be operational in the 2nd half of 2015.
+The Fundy Leader is expected to be operational in the second quarter of 2015. - (5) Owned by a joint venture partnership in which Clearwater has a 53.66% interest.